 Liz combined her dress with a vintage pearl headpiece and matching bracelet, as well as sparkling Kurt Geiger shoes.

 “I was sparkly from head to toe!” smiles Liz.

 Andrew looked the part in a bespoke three-piece tweed suit by a company called King and Allen.
 It was blue tweed and featured a custom lining that showed his passion for bodybuilding and cycling.

 Liz began the wedding day by primping and preening with her three bridesmaids in the Cherry Suite- a private and light-filled bridal preparation on the first floor of the house.
 When the time came, they descended the grand staircase into the chic Oak room to begin the ceremony.
 With the knot tied, the newlyweds celebrated with Prosecco and mouth-watering canapés, thoughtfully served on trays featuring peacock feathers to match the theme.

 Liz and Andrew then made their way to the Mulberry Suite with their friends and family to enjoy a wedding breakfast of the highest standard.
-Created by Galloping Gourmet, the wedding party feasted on a duck starter, roast chicken for main courses and a crumble tart for dessert.
+The wedding party feasted on a duck starter, roast chicken for main courses and a crumble tart for dessert.
 They even treated their guests to an incredible table full of cheese and crackers, a whole Parma ham and glasses of white port to match!

 Liz and Andrew had an incredible time celebrating their special day at Morden Hall.

 “We genuinely enjoyed every last second and our friends and family all said that we did not stop smiling even for a second!” says Liz.
 “A standout moment was my Mum’s speech.
 She had everyone laughing and they all commented on how well she spoke and what a wonderful speech it was.
 She had even snuck in my owl soft toy from my bed to make an appearance during the speech!“